yxuan1996/Admin-Dashboard/README.md

 - JS

 #### Layout
+Throughout this project, we will strive to use Tailwind and DaisyUI components.
+This is to minimize clutter in the CSS file and make the project more readable.

 We start by creating a vertical sidebar with collapsible menu items.
 The sidebar should be responsive and collapse on mobile views.

+We use Flexbox and Grid to position the main layout.
+We start from the outermost layout and go inward using nested flexbox and grid.

 https://dev.to/codeply/bootstrap-5-sidebar-examples-38pb